THE MADELEY CENTRE IS A ‘LOW CARBON’ BUILDING

 The area immediately around the building is composed of ‘grasscrete’, which lets water through, is strong enough to withstand cars and light goods vehicles (but less kind to high heels!)

 This part of the roof has been planted with house leeks (Sedum species) to collect rainwater, provide insulation and noise abatement.
-(The current drought hasn’t helped the plants establish – they need rain!)
-Run-off from the roof, along with other ‘grey’ water from showers, basins, washing machines in the Centre, is collected into an underground tank (13).
+Run-off from the roof, along with other ‘grey’ water from showers, basins, washing machines in the Centre, is collected in an underground tank (13).
 This non-drinking water can be used for watering allotments and wherever else is necessary in the wildlife-friendly surroundings.

 Eventually there will be a screen of climbing plants on the pergola to give shade in summer and a wind-break in winter, helping to save energy as well as providing a pleasant amenity for people and shelter for wildlife.